MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-faceted-search-results.md

 ---
-title: Configure faceted search results web template off your portal| MicrosoftDocs
+title: Configure faceted search results web template from your portal| MicrosoftDocs
-description: Know how the faceted search results web template can be configured off your portal. ms.date: 12/20/2021 ms.topic: article
+description: Know how the faceted search results web template can be configured from your portal. ms.date: 02/03/2022 ms.topic: article
 author: Soumyasd27
 ms.author: sdas